YLCHEN1992/YLCHEN1992/README.md

 - 💞️ I’m looking for a job
 - 📫 How to reach me 1361697944@qq.com

-THANK YOU
+☺ FUC(function) KXHQ(keep x high quality)
-# SWCHEN IS MY BEST WORK
+SWCHEN IS MY BEST WORK AND I hate bureaucracy